 What are the dates of the STARS program?

 Who can apply?

-STARS is for academically-talented high school juniors.
-You must be in your junior year when you submit your application package.
-We do not admit sophomores or seniors who are graduating prior to the summer program.
+The STARS Program is for academically accomplished high school juniors.
+You must be in your junior year of high school when you submit your STARS Program Application package.

 When is the deadline for submitting an application package?